dartmouth-dltg/aspace_custom_localizations/ReadMe.md

 ## Bulk Importer Workaround

-The bulk importer will fail validate certain elements (enumerations, etc) if localizations are used.
+The bulk importer will fail to validate certain elements (enumerations, etc) if localizations are used.
-To work aroudn this issues, use the enumeration keys as the value in the bulk import spreadsheet.
+To work around this, use the enumeration keys as the value in the bulk import spreadsheet.
-For example, instead of the localizations for `Series`, use the enumeration key `series` in the archival record level column.
+For example, instead of the custom localization for `Series`, use the enumeration key `series` in the archival record level column.

 ## Uninstalling